joinpursuit/Pursuit-Core-DSA/lessons/Trees/web/Intro to trees and BST.md

 **Exercises**
 * By hand, draw a Binary Search Tree for the following list of numbers `11, 25, 34, 42, 58, 60, 78, 86, 99, 100`
 * Similarly to what we did before to build a tree, code your tree by creating nodes and connecting them.

+### How to Search a BST?

+Well, with a [Binary Search Algorithm](https://github.com/joinpursuit/Pursuit-Core-DSA/tree/master/lessons/binary_search/web) applied to this Tree data structure.

 ```js
 const binarySearch = (root, value) => {